 HIST 670 Bodies, Race, and Gender in Comparative Perspective

 “Partus Sequitur Ventrem or Nullius Filius?” (co-authored with Jennifer Spear), in progress

-“Gender Frontiers of Early America,” Oxford Handbook of American Women’s History, forthcoming 2017
+“Gender Frontiers of Early America,” Oxford Handbook of American Women’s History, 2018

 “The Chesapeake,” The World of Colonial America, ed.
-Ignacio Gallup-Diaz, forthcoming 2017
+Ignacio Gallup-Diaz, 2018

 “The Life Cycle: Motherhood during the Enlightenment,” in A Cultural History of Women in the Age of Enlightenment, ed.
 Ellen Pollak, 2013.

 “Strength of the Lion. . .Arms like polished iron: embodying black masculinity in an age of propertied manhood,” in New Men: Manhood in Early America, ed.
 Thomas Foster (New York University Press, 2011)